 Nonalcoholic fatty liver disease occurs when too much fat collects in the liver, causing the organ to malfunction.
 The disease has also been linked to diabetes and the over-consumption of processed foods.
 It can eventually lead to cancer, cirrhosis and nonalcoholic steatohepatitis.
 (Steatohepatitis can cause weakness, fatigue and weight loss.
 Left untreated, it scars the liver and eventually keeps the organ from operating properly.)

-The scientists point out that fish oil is a health wonder in the liver because it limits oxidative stress, inflammation and fibrosis.
+Scientists point out that fish oil is a health wonder in the liver because it limits oxidative stress, inflammation and fibrosis.
 All of those harmful processes take place when you experience significant liver problems.

-But you can fight these modern dangers with the food that humans have been eating from before we began to enjoy – and suffer from – the fruits of civilization: fish and the oil they contain.
+But you can fight these modern dangers with the food that humans have been eating before we began to enjoy – and suffer from – the fruits of civilization: fish and the oil they contain.